-- Lack of clarity
+Lack of clarity

-- Too much pressure
+Too much too soon

-- Too many CTAs
+Too many CTAs

-- Lack of detail
+Lack of detail

-- You’re interested and you want to schedule a call.
+- You’re interested and you want to schedule a call

-- You’re not interested
+- You’re not interested at all

 Whatever your answer is, please let me know.
 I’m getting worried!

-- “Our sales executive [Name] has an experience in [Vertical], so he will walk you through each step of building your Ideal Customer Profile for your 30-day trial, and ensure that your test leads will be as accurate and data-enriched as possible.
+Our sales executive [Name] has experience in [Vertical], so he will walk you through each step of building your Ideal Customer Profile for your 30-day trial, and ensure that your test leads will be as relevant and data-accurate as possible.
 You will be able to process your leads the moment we send them to you.
-If it sounds good, just let me know when is the best time to call you and I’ll schedule an appointment
+If that sounds good, just let me know the best time to call you and we can schedule an appointment.

-Does next Monday at 11am or Thursday at 10am work for you?”
+Does next Monday at 11am or Thursday at 10am work for you?

 Does it mean the lesson is over?

-We have much more to tell about content development and all the hacks you can use to add more depth to your sales.
-In addition, we will certainly be talking about everything that happens once you click “Send!”.
+We have much more to say about content development and the techniques you can use to add depth to your sales communications.
+In addition, we’ll certainly be talking about everything that happens after you click “Send”.